 The ExpressDry Gear Dryer also handles helmets, boots, face masks & self-contained breathing apparatuses (SCBAs).
 Included in all Continental Girbau models are LED timers with automatic shut off, casters for easy movement, steel construction, removable 800 cfm blower and noise reduction package, and up to 12 accessory drying ports.
 The removable blower can be used to dry garage floors for quick winter drying.
 These have an operational life span of 87,000 hours, are NFPA compliant, and carry a 3-year ContinentalCare warranty.

 In terms of Special Ops, the specific dryer can fully dry four pairs of soaked boots in just 60 minutes.
 Included are inverted stick men which are ideal for drying swift water and ice rescues, as well as 12 accessory drying ports.

-There Is A Gear Dryer For You
+There Is A Fire Gear Dryer For You

 From the beginning, we have been working with fire departments.
 Our goal is to protect those who protect us.
 We hope that you learned a little bit more about your department’s needs in terms of gear drying.
-If you have any questions, feel free to email Nick at email@example.com.
-If you are interested in seeing what gear extractors we offer, you can find that by clicking here.
+If you have any questions, feel free to email Nick Vlahos at firstname.lastname@example.org.
+If you are interested in seeing what turnout gear washer-extractors we offer, you can find that by clicking here.